-Ownership Network and Firm Growth: What Do Five Million Companies Tell About Chinese Economy
+Ownership Networks and Firm Growth: What Do Forty Million Companies Tell Us About the Chinese Economy?

 Date Written: October 6, 2019